Learn how to decorate glass blocks with vinyl to make unique and cute night lights.

 Since you will be making it yourself, it will be totally unique and friends and family love gifts from the heart.
 They make perfect cute night lights too!

 Enter this cute night light that serves a dual purpose.
-Telling my little one how much I love him as he falls asleep and providing some light in case he wakes up.
+Telling my little one how much I love him as he falls asleep and provide some light in case he wakes up.
+This would make a great homemade baby gift too!

 This is a quick and inexpensive project especially since I have a FREE SVG cut file for you!